Instructional Skill Level Descriptions

 • Jump into the water (with instructor)

-• Straight leg flutter kick on back
+• Straight leg flutter kick on back-with barbell

 • Instructor supported front float